Rounak-Paul/vkcompute/docs/docs/chapters/ch01_hello_compute.md

 ```

 !!! note "sType Pattern"
-    Every Vulkan structure has an `sType` field that identifies its type.
+    Every Vulkan structure has an `sType` field that identifies its structure type.
 This enables the driver to validate and extend structures.

 !!! warning "macOS Note"
     On macOS with MoltenVK, you need the portability extension.
 The full code handles this with `#ifdef __APPLE__`.